Williams Lake – 98 1st Avenue South

 The Operator

-CMHA-CC will operate the shelter and manage the building.
+CMHA-CC operates the shelter and manages the building.
 CMHA-CC is an experienced housing provider in Williams Lake.
-They currently operate the temporary shelter at the Hamilton Hotel as well as transitional housing for 34 residences in the community.
-CMHA-CC's mission is centred on fostering mentally healthy individuals within a healthy society.
+They currently operate 34 transitional homes in the community as well as previously operating the temporary shelter at the Hamilton Hotel.
+CMHA-CC's mission is centred around fostering mentally healthy individuals within a healthy society.

 Community Engagement